 Here’s what we think that will look like concretely:

-• As businesses realize that this content is here to stay, demand for live social media marketing will increase significantly.
+- As businesses realize this content is here to stay, demand for live social media marketing will increase significantly.

-• The platforms that will benefit most from this change will be the ones with the capacity for high demographic specificity (TikTok and Instagram live) and ones with unique forms of audience engagement (Twitter Spaces and Clubhouse).
+- The platforms that will benefit most from this change will be the ones with the capacity for high demographic specificity (TikTok and Instagram Live) and unique forms of audience engagement (Twitter Spaces and Clubhouse).

 Kinds of Business-Relevant Live Social Media Content

-There are several ways you can “go live” with your audience.
+There are several ways to live stream with your audience.
 These vary in outlet, style, and goal.
 The best one for your business will depend on a combination of your strategic goals in general, your strategic goals from social media marketing, the sort of business you run, and the resources you have at your disposal.
+Here are some top examples to discover the best format for your goals.

 Influencer Partnerships

 These are some of the most popular forms of live social media content.
 They’re often successful and require minimal effort on the part of the business.
-In an influencer partnership, your company will seek out an influencer who can do live sessions on your behalf.
+In an influencer partnership, your company will seek out an influencer who can broadcast live content on your behalf.

 One way to approach these is to team up with an influencer for active marketing sessions – these are times set aside for the influencer to promote your product.
 This can include a product review, a brand shout-out, or even a live interview with a lead product designer.